Geo3DSmart/ITS-HFC/README.md

 ```

 ## Code Download

 Our code is freely available to researchers.
-Please download and sign our [agreement](https://drive.google.com/file/d/1uGB5JPkyqn4XfyuBXjwIsZ1jqTgHRYnm/view) and send it to the provided email address ([witchery007@outlook.com](mailto:witchery007@outlook.com)).
+Please download and sign our [agreement](https://drive.google.com/file/d/18CpEobTr-VAM5tFvXJQ4tGg9eLFSiT6G) and send it to the provided email address ([wen.xiao@cug.edu.cn](mailto:wen.xiao@cug.edu.cn)).
 You will receive the code within one week.

 ## Citation